 And most of all, utilize your resources.
 Call on the people you’ve surrounded yourself with to alleviate some of the burden – some of the work, some of the pressure, some of the fear -- of going all-in on your goals.
 We all need help if we are going to go do big things.

-I was good at keeping it positive in the less-important races.
-I knew I could count on my team, yet I didn’t feel responsible for their emotions. but I still didn’t yet know that my competitors were only human… and the PRESSURE…well, we’ll get to that.

-NEGOTIATE FLEXIBILITY!

-Threats. … potential for another economic downturn

 THIS LAST PART IS ABOUT recognizing what it takes to have confidence that your best is good enough